 Brought the world’s first cloud endpoint security platform.
-Achieved a $3.3 billion IPO.
+Doubled its estimated valuation of $3.3bil to over $6.0bil post IPO.
 Created an early stage investment fund in partnership with one of its investors—CrowdStrike is unstoppable and one of the world’s top cybersecurity companies to watch out for—how did it arrive at where it’s at today?

 On 30 September, we were honoured to have George Kurtz, CEO of CrowdStrike, as an ICE71 guest speaker to share his CrowdStrike journey with us, and how a startup might become the next big thing.

 “My journey into cybersecurity was happenstance,” says George.
 But this happenstance would never have happened if not for his interest in business, a programming background and a penchant for wanting to break the status quo.

 George was always good with computers but chose to do accounting.
 After college, he spent the early days of his career at PriceWaterhouse (now known as PriceWaterhouseCoopers or PwC after its merger with Coopers & Lybrand in 1998).
 There, George automated a bunch of audit tasks which would normally take hours to complete.
 That move opened doors into the consulting group, and as he showed talent in the area of security, he became one of the first few members of PriceWaterhouse’s security team.